RobertARandolph/AdmiralBumbleBee.com/_posts/2020-11-13-DAW-v-DAW-7-Cubase.md

 [Read the introduction post]({% post_url 2020-10-25-daw-v-daw-721 %}).
 I have updated this post since it was originally published.

-For Reaper I used [MSoundFactory](https://www.meldaproduction.com/MSoundFactory)'s Drum Sampler.
-VST version.
+For Cubase I used [a Sampler track](https://steinberg.help/cubase_pro_artist/v9/en/cubase_nuendo/topics/sampler_track/sampler_track_creating_sampler_tracks_c.html).

-Kontakt crashed constantly.
-RS5k wouldn't play a 3 sample wave file correctly.

-(VERY) Surprisingly, none of the 40 or-so settings I tried in Reaper had an effect on latency or jittery behaviour.
+No settings affected these results.
+(ASIO-Guard had no influence, among other settings).

 Reminder, don't trust dweebs on the internet.
 Do the tests yourself, or at least double check my [data](#data).